THE AMERICAN ASSOCIATION OF

 ARTICLE III.
 USE OF NAME

 Section 3.
 Individual Freedom of Speech.
-These bylaws shall not abridge the freedom of speech of any AAUW member to speak an opinion in the member’s own name.
+These bylaws governing use of the name of AAUW shall not abridge the freedom of speech of any AAUW member to speak an opinion in the Member’s own name except that this Article shall govern whether the Member may identify AAUW in conjunction with that opinion.

 a.
 Individual Members.

-(3) Saving Clause.
+(ii.)
+Saving Clause.
 No Individual Member shall lose membership due to any change in the status of the higher education institution upon which original qualification for membership was based.

 b.
 College/University Members.
-Any Accredited Higher Education Institution or other qualified higher education institution located outside the United States, as determined by the AAUW Board of Directors, that pays annual dues to AAUW shall be eligible to be a College/University Member.
-Each College/University Member shall appoint one or two representatives who are eligible to be Individual Members and who shall each have the membership benefits of an Individual Member and any other benefits that accrue to representatives of College/University Members, as determined by the AAUW Board of Directors.
+Any Accredited Higher Education Institution or other qualified higher education institutions located outside the United States, as determined by the Board of Directors, that pays annual dues to AAUW shall be eligible to be a College/University Member.
+Each College/University Member shall appoint one or two representatives who are eligible to be Individual Members and who shall each have the membership benefits of an Individual Member and any other benefits that accrue to representatives of College/University Members, as determined by the Board of Directors.

 Section 3.
 Student Associates.
 The AAUW Board of Directors may permit undergraduate students enrolled in Accredited Higher Education Institutions or in other qualified educational institutions located outside the United States, as determined by the AAUW Board of Directors, to associate with AAUW, with fees (if any) and benefits as determined by the AAUW Board of Directors.

 Section 4.
-Dues.
+Dues of Members.

 Article V. AAUW AFFILIATES